Magnitude 5.9 quake hits northwest Turkey, causing panic

-Interior Minister Suleyman Soylu said 22 people were being treated in hospitals for injuries sustained during the panic, including from jumping from balconies or windows.
-One of them was in serious condition, he told private NTV television.
+At least 35 people were treated in hospitals for injuries, mostly sustained during the panic, including from jumping from balconies or windows.
+One of them was in serious condition, Interior Minister Suleyman Soylu told private NTV television.

+Power was cut in the region as a safety measure, the minister said.

+The quake demolished the exterior cladding and parts of the roof of a courthouse in Duzce, HaberTurk television reported.
+Among other damage, a two-story shop collapsed on a narrow street, it said.

 Duzce Gov. Cevdet Atay said schools in the region were being closed as a precaution.

 Around 800 people were killed in a powerful earthquake that hit Duzce on Nov.
-12 1999.
-In August of that year, 17,000 people were killed by another powerful temblor which devastated nearby Kocaeli province and other parts of northwest Turkey.
+12, 1999.
+In August of that year, 17,000 people were killed by another powerful temblor that devastated nearby Kocaeli province and other parts of northwest Turkey.

 Turkey sits on top of major fault lines and is frequently shaken by earthquakes.